Sitecore-Hackathon/2019-DOCTA-CORE/documentation/README.md

 The user-configured mapping rules enable the user to add any number of mappings for key phrases, and supports setting the number of points that a given mapping adds to the score for the specified profile key in the item's Tracking field.
 For example, a content author of the heart surgey section of a healthcare website could add a mapping for the key phrase "cardiology" with a score of 20 points, and separately add a mapping for the key phrase "cardio-vascular surgery" for 40 points.
 This flexibility gives authors the ability to control the default key phrase mappings for their content at a granular level.

+Content authors don't have to know all of the key phrases that they plan to map against ahead of time.
+The module saves the key phrases from each page (currently in Sitecore on the page items, but this is something that we had hoped to replace before our submission - time was short so we had to leave this in, rather than adding a custom database/table and an admin page for the author to view in report-form).
+In the current implementation, authors can view these key phrases on the sample page items themselves.

 *Note: it is worth mentioning that using Azure Cognitive Services is optional, and that Azure Cognitive Services is just the default.
 The logic for communicating with Azure Cognitive Services is in a pipeline processor that can be replaced with another that communicates with a different service, should you so choose.*

 ## Pre-requisites